Xyverle/vim-config/README.md

 ```sh
 curl -N https://raw.githubusercontent.com/Xyverle/vim-config/main/install.sh|bash
 ```
-Then, open vim it will have errors but just press enter to get past them
+Then, open vim.
+It will have errors but just press enter to get past them.

-Finally, type ```:PlugInstall``` restart vim and the config should work
+Finally, type ```:PlugInstall``` restart vim and the config should work.
 # Vim Language Server
 If you want autocompletion see